cosc-course-starter-codes/COSC-A319-A2-ethernet-parser-async/README.md

 ### Submission and Feedback

 You must submit your changes as commits to a new branch of your creation in the repository.
-Commits to the `master` branch will not be reviewed.
+Commits to the `main` branch will not be reviewed.
 Please follow appropriate naming conventions for git branches: alpha-numeric characters plus `-`, `_`, and `/`, with branch name conveying meaning related to your changes.

-Once you have a new branch and have pushed that branch to Github, you will need to create a new Pull Request based on that branch compared against the `master` branch.
+Once you have a new branch and have pushed that branch to Github, you will need to create a new Pull Request based on that branch compared against the `main` branch.
 As you push your commits on the new branch up to Github, they will be added to the activity on this pull request.
 You can create this pull request in either Draft or normal mode at your discretion.